genesiscommunitysuccess/docs/docs/04_web/02_web-components/03_interaction/04_dialog.md

 | position | string | Places the dialog to the `right`, `centre` or `left` of the screen. **Default:** `centre` |

 :::note
-Differently from the `modal` component, the `dialog` component is not positioned in a layer in front of the components. because of that, it appears where it is declared.
-Any changes of positioning needs to be addressed using css.
+Unlike the `modal` component, the `dialog` component is not positioned in a layer in front of other components.
+It appears where it is declared.
+Any change of positioning must be addressed using css.
 :::

 ## Methods

-The following methods are available for the `alpha-dialog` component:
+When declaring an `alpha-dialog` component, the following methods are available:

 | Name              | Description                               |
 |-------------------|-------------------------------------------|